Since the beginning of the peace process in the country, one of the main concerns has been the uncertainty of the status of women’s rights…

 - To motivate people in maintaining and having access to health standards

-- Eliminate the customs which are against the national & religious values and awareness of the provisions of Afghanistan constitution.
+- To eliminate the customs which are against the national & religious values and increase awareness of the provisions of Afghanistan constitution

-- Coordinating activities of the civil institutions against injustice and discrimination among communities and other sectors
+- To coordinate activities of the civil institutions against injustice and discrimination among communities and other sectors

-- Initiating wide campaigns for changing and creating fair and general policies.
+- To initiate wide campaigns for changing and creating fair and general policies.

-- Communicating with organizations and individuals who will be effective in creating a regulated and safe environment based on justice
+- To communicate with organizations and individuals who will be effective in creating a regulated and safe environment based on justice